ucsblibrary/alexandria/doc/ci.md

   var and the _Values_ are space-separated values.

     Then to ensure these “downstream” jobs are only run on worker VMs and not on master, we add a “Slaves” matrix (ugh, I know).
-Name it whatever you want, then select the appropriate machines under “Individual nodes”.
+Leave the name as “label”, then select the appropriate machines under “Individual nodes”.

 - Under “Build Environment”, check “rbenv build wrapper” so it